-What should I avoid while using estradiol vaginal (systemic)?
+What should I avoid while using Femring?

 Avoid using other vaginal products without your doctor's advice.

-Grapefruit and grapefruit juice may interact with estradiol and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with estradiol and lead to unwanted side effects.
+Avoid the use of grapefruit products.

-Estradiol vaginal (systemic) side effects
+Femring side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Remove the vaginal ring and seek emergency medical attention if you have: fever with nausea, vomiting, diarrhea, muscle pain, dizziness, fainting, and/or sunburn-like skin rash.
 These may be signs of a life-threatening disease called toxic shock syndrome.

-heart attack symptoms--chest pain or heavy feeling, pain spreading to the arm or shoulder, nausea, sweating, general ill feeling;
+heart attack symptoms--chest pain or pressure, pain spreading to your jaw or shoulder, nausea, sweating;

 swelling or tenderness in your stomach;